kumu/docs/overview/accounts-and-plans.md

 Personal accounts are a great fit for individuals working on their own projects, [collaborating](/overview/collaboration.md#add-a-contributor) with a few other people, or being invited to collaborate on someone else's project.
 Personal accounts are also a good option for teams of people that only have one designated Kumu expert, who builds and manages all of the Kumu projects for the team.

 Anyone can [sign up for a free personal account](https://kumu.io/join) to create and own unlimited public projects—we love it when you share your work!
-Private projects are a paid service, and we've listed the pricing options in the table below.
-After you sign up for your free account, you can go to your [account settings](https://kumu.io/settings) to select a paid plan.
+Private projects are a paid service—each private project costs $9/month, and the price is discounted if you pay annually instead of monthly.
+After you sign up for your free account, you can go to your [account settings](https://kumu.io/settings) to select a paid plan and/or switch to annual billing.

+To see the full list of personal account features, [check out our pricing page](https://kumu.io/pricing).

 Not sure which type of project you need?
 [Check out our guide on collaborating and sharing](/overview/collaboration.md#public-vs-private-projects) to learn the key differences between public and private projects.